 While Librarians’ Councils are intended to operate as collegial committees, they should follow rules of order parallel to those of Senate or Faculty Council.

 Librarians’ Councils should meet at least once in each academic term.

-The chair should complete an annual report of the Librarians’ Council’s activities, to be forwarded to the Librarians’ Councils members, the Chief Librarian, the Senate Library Committee, the Senate, and the office to whom the library reports.
+The chair should complete an annual report of the Librarians’ Council’s activities, to be forwarded to the Librarians’ Councils members, the University Librarian, the Senate Library Committee, the Senate, and the office to whom the library reports.

 Approved by the CAUT Council, May 2014.

 1 Where archivists are integrated into the administrative structure of the library, all references to libraries or librarians should be understood to include archives and archivists.